Habutiii/tp/docs/UserGuide.md

 Format: `unbiz f/<your feature 1 here> f/<your feature 2 here>`

-* Undeclare multiple Features by chaining `t\` prefixes together.
+* Undeclare multiple Features by chaining `f/` prefixes together.

 Examples:
 * `biz f/Plan` undeclares the Feature "Plan" and its associated tags from statistics.
 * `biz f/Gender f/Plan` undeclares these Features: "Plan", "Gender".

-**Parameter restrictions:**
+#### Parameter restrictions for `biz` AND `unbiz` commands:
 ***All parameters contains only printable ASCII characters***
-- **Feature and Tag:** A tag name should contain only English letters, digits, or '-' (dash).
+- **Feature and Tag:** A tag/feature name should contain only English letters, digits, or '-' (dash).
 It must start and end with a letter or digit, and must not exceed 40 characters.
 Tags are case-insensitive.
   _Example: friend, VIP, family-member, project2025_
+- Feature and at least one Tag input is required for `biz`
+- Feature input is compulsory for `unbiz`

 ### Viewing Summary Statistics: `stats`

 Shows Summary Statistics on Customers in the address book.

 Statistics will be summarized according to Features and Tags declared by User using the `biz` command.
+This ensures that statistics concerning specific features of customers are aggregated for the user - user may want to reserve some tags for statistics while others for pure organisation of the people in the address book.

+If there are ties when deciding the Max and Min tags in the summary tables, all the tags associated with the tie will be displayed, according to whether they tied in Max Tag and/or Min Tag.

+If there are no declared features and tags, `stats` will only show the total number of customers in the Address Book.

 Format: `stats`